Officer pursues stolen vehicle, finds 10-year-old behind wheel - NewsBreak

 A driver is dead after being ejected from their vehicle near downtown Vancouver early Monday morning, according to Washington State Patrol.

-City Commissioner Rene Gonzalez was on the job for less than a week when Mayor Ted Wheeler handed him a gift basket of city bureaus in crisis: the fire department and the bureau that handles 911 calls.
-It’s an apt reward for a politician who campaigned on a platform of...
+Woman Reportedly Shot: A lady who was reportedly shot by a juvenile on parole has filed a lawsuit against the state’s juvenile detention system.
+Amaretta A. Rice, 22, claims that in July 2020, Gerardo Trujillo-Torres, 18, was given parole by the Oregon Youth Authority and three of its workers, despite Trujillo-Torres’ history of aggressive and disruptive behavior both in detention and outside of it.

-Woman allegedly shot by teen on parole sues Oregon Youth Authority in negligence claim
+Portland’s 101 homicides in 2022 set new record: ‘At some point, we have to be tired of burying our children’

-A woman allegedly shot by a teenager who was out on parole has sued the state’s juvenile corrections agency for failing to supervise the youth.
-Amaretta A. Rice, 22, alleges that the Oregon Youth Authority and three of its employees granted Gerardo Trujillo-Torres, 18, parole in July 2020 despite a record of violent and disruptive conduct in and out of custody.
+Damala Badon bolted past dozens of police officers gathered in the hotel hallway and stopped in front of an open door to a third-floor room.
+Her son had been celebrating a cousin’s birthday that Saturday night in late November.
+Badon had gotten a call about a shooting at the party and raced to the Embassy Suites by Hilton near Portland International Airport.